boundedcontext/bounded-context-language-sample/definitions.md

 ### Cloning an environment

-Sometimes, you might want to make changes to your domain schemas, but preserve the existing ones.
-For this, we've included the ability to clone a new environment from an existing one.
+Sometimes, you might want to make changes to your domain schemas, but preserve the ones existing in your current environment.
+For this, you can clone a new environment from an existing one.
 You can do this by running the following statement:

 	clone environment 'release-0.8.13' from 'release-0.8.12';